vinicius-augustus/face-recognition/README.md

 **ANN**

 ANN (Artificial Neural Network) uses a very detailed algorithm for face recognition.
 It classifies the local texture using multi-layer perceptron for face alignment.
 It uses geometric feature based and independent component analysis for feature extraction and multi artificial neural network for feature matching.
-This is the best method to use.